jdonlan/java-dev/java_language/comperators.md

 };
 ```

-Comparing two employees by their ID becomes an easy feat with the comperator in place.
-As you can see, the comperators return a fixed integer of -1, 1, or 0 which is expected by the Java runtime to define order.
+Comparing two employees by their ID becomes an easy feat with the comparator in place.
+As you can see, the comparators return a fixed integer of -1, 1, or 0 which is expected by the Java runtime to define order.

 ```
 // New list of employees.